siddharth177/learnings/documentation.md

+The importance of design Thinking what is design: architectureal, typography, software, problem solving etc

 Exercise: New Product or Service that improves the airline pre-flight experience

 What is the biggest pain point of flight onboarding?